gsmith257-cyber/better-sliver-package/docs/sliver-docs/pages/docs/md/BOF and COFF Support.md

 sliver > nanodump -h

-A Beacon Object File that creates a minidump of the LSASS process.
+A Bacon Object File that creates a minidump of the LSASS process.

 Usage:
 ======